Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Classical and quantum thermalization

 \subsection{{Classical Considerations}}

-Already in the classical regime, epistemic restrictions are employed to explain how physical systems approach equilibrium.
+Already in the classical regime, epistemic restrictions are employed to explain how physical systems approach thermal equilibrium.
 An isolated classical system evolves under deterministic and time‑reversal symmetric Hamiltonian dynamics~\cite{Arnold_CM1989}, which by itself, cannot yield an irreversible approach to a time-independent equilibrium state.
 Expressed differently, Hamiltonian dynamics ensures trajectories in phase space do not intersect (since they are one-to-one deterministic) implying that there can be no sinks or sources~\cite{Arnold_CM1989}, hence any irreversible convergence of trajectories to a time independent equilibrium state is not allowed generically.
-Moreover, spatially bound systems exhibits Poincaré recurrences, returning arbitrarily close to its initial state infinitely many times~\cite{Stanf_Enc_phil24,Frigg2008_classica_therm,Sklar1993Physics,Prigogine1980}.
-Both these issues, the problem of reversibility and the problem of recurrences~\cite{Stanf_Enc_phil24,Sklar1993Physics}, reappear in the quantum regime for (spatially bounded) isolated systems~\cite{ETHREview,Mori_2018_ETH_rev,Gogolin_2016_ETH}.
+Thus some manner of epistemic restriction, such as coarse-graining or a restriction of observables is necessary.
+Moreover, spatially bound systems exhibit Poincaré recurrences, returning arbitrarily close to its initial state infinitely many times~\cite{Stanf_Enc_phil24,Frigg2008_classica_therm,Sklar1993Physics,Prigogine1980}.
+Both these issues, the problem of reversibility and the problem of recurrences~\cite{Stanf_Enc_phil24,Sklar1993Physics}, reappear in the quantum regime for (spatially bounded) isolated systems~\cite{ETHREview,Mori_2018_ETH_rev,ETH_typ_MBL_GGE}.

-Classical equilibration stands on two pillars---Gibb's ensemble approach and Boltzmann's single system approach~\cite{Stanf_Enc_phil24}.
-Both approaches rely heavily on long time averages and coarse-graining the phase (state) space to allow (mixed) densities instead of (pure) delta measures and also, coarse-graining the space of observables, motivated by what may be reliably known in specific scenarios, to specific agents~\cite{Stanf_Enc_phil24,Earman1996-EARWET,Wallace_classica_therm,Frigg2008_classica_therm,Mori_2018_ETH_rev,ETHREview}.
+Classical equilibration stands on three pillars: Gibb's ensemble approach, Boltzmann's single system approach and arguments of typicality~\cite{Stanf_Enc_phil24}.
+These approaches rely heavily on long-time averages and coarse-graining the phase (state) space to allow (mixed) densities instead of (pure) delta measures and also, coarse-graining the space of observables, motivated by what may be reliably known in specific scenarios, to specific agents~\cite{Stanf_Enc_phil24,Earman1996-EARWET,Wallace_classica_therm,Frigg2008_classica_therm,Mori_2018_ETH_rev,ETHREview}.